redbadger/awesome-badger/_posts/2022-07-13-in-defence-of-the-testing-pyramid.md

 So, we now have a more complete version of the pyramid.
 To make it an actionable model, we just need some overall guiding principles:

 1. All layers of the pyramid are necessary in order to achieve a high confidence in your system.
 1. Always prefer testing functionality on lowest possible layer.
-Testing lower down will be harder, but worth the effort.
 1. When a layer of testing starts slowing you down, reduce the volume of that layer and replace it by coverage on the lower layers.
 Introduce new forms of testing on lower layers.
 1. Do not give in to the temptation of moving layers “left” in the development process, executing the more expensive ones earlier or more often.